Riba00/XMLInvestigation/README.md

   XPath is used by programmers to define advanced search criteria and specific calculations.
 It contains a library of 100 standard functions, which allow you to perform operations for handling strings, numerical operations, date comparisons.

-  In this project you have an example how to do an xPath expression in Java.
-Check **src/xPathExample.java**
+  In this project you have an [example](src/xPathExample.java) how to do an xPath expression in Java.

 Result: